amplication/docs/docs/getting-started/relations.md

 ## Cardinality

-To set the type of relationship between entities (one-to-one, one-to-many, many-to-many), you need to set it separately on each side of the relation.
+To set the type of relationship between entities (one-to-one, one-to-many, many-to-many), you need to have it set separately on each side of the relation.
 Each side defines whether it can relate to a single or multiple objects on the other side.

 ![](./assets/relations/relation-cardinality.jpg)